thehamiltonlab/thehamiltonlab.github.io/prospective-students/index.md

 Student projects can be tied into ongoing research or developed according to mutual interests.

+To learn more about the incredible community of evolutionary biologists at the University of Idaho, check out the [*Department of Entomology, Plant Pathology & Nematology*](https://www.uidaho.edu/cals/entomology-plant-pathology-and-nematology), the [*Department of Biological Sciences*](http://www.uidaho.edu/sci/biology), the [*Institute for Bioinformatics and Evolutionary Studies (IBEST)*](http://www.uidaho.edu/research/ibest), and the [*Bioinformatics and Computational Biology Program*](http://www.uidaho.edu/cogs/bcb).

+#### interested?

 If you are interested in joining the lab, contact me by email [hamiltonlab [at] uidaho.edu](mailto:hamiltonlab@uidaho.edu?subject=Prospective%20graduate%20student) prior to applying.
-To learn more about the incredible community of evolutionary biologists at the University of Idaho, check out the [*Department of Entomology, Plant Pathology & Nematology*](https://www.uidaho.edu/cals/entomology-plant-pathology-and-nematology), the [*Department of Biological Sciences*](http://www.uidaho.edu/sci/biology), the [*Institute for Bioinformatics and Evolutionary Studies (IBEST)*](http://www.uidaho.edu/research/ibest), and the [*Bioinformatics and Computational Biology Program*](http://www.uidaho.edu/cogs/bcb).

-#### the next step

 Formal applications should include: